-While there’s no Stadia console, there is an official Stadia controller.
-The idea is that you’d access Stadia like Netflix or YouTube, pick up the controller and start playing.
-The key is that the Stadia controller connects directly to the Stadia service via Wi-Fi and not via the device you’re playing on, allowing for a more seamless transition between devices and, crucially, reduced input lag.
+While there’s no Stadia console per se, there is an official Stadia controller.
+At launch, the idea was that you’d access Stadia like Netflix or YouTube, pick up the controller and start playing.
+The key is that the Stadia controller connects directly to the Stadia service via WiFi and not via the device you’re playing on, allowing for a more seamless transition between devices and, crucially, reduced input lag.

-The controller itself looks like a cross between the Xbox One and DualShock 4 controllers with the usual controller functions (including USB-C charging), plus two new features; a Share button that allows you to stream gameplay, and a voice command button that allows you to interact with Google Assistant.
-The latter allows you to say things like “I want to play Destiny 2 with Alan and Luna” to set up a squad with specified players.
+The controller itself looks like a cross between the Xbox One and DualShock 4 gamepad, with the usual gamut of controller functions (including USB-C charging), plus two new features; a share button that allows you to capture stills, 30-second clips and will eventually let you stream gameplay, alongside a voice command button that will eventually let you interact with the Google Assistant.
+The latter will allow you to say things like “I want to play Destiny 2 with Alan and Luna” to set up a squad with specified players.

-The good news is that the Stadia controller isn’t a requirement for most devices; you’ll be able to use any USB-enabled controller (Xbox One, DualShock 4, etc) alongside keyboard and mouse to play Google Stadia games on PC or a laptop, and you can use third-party controllers with mobile devices.
-The only time the Stadia controller will be required is when accessing Stadia via Chromecast on a TV, which is why it will be a requirement at launch, when the Chromecast is the only way to access the service.
+The good news is that the Stadia controller isn’t a requirement for most devices; you’re able to use any USB-enabled controller (Xbox One, DualShock 4, etc.) alongside a keyboard and mouse, to play Google Stadia games on PC or a laptop, and you can use third-party controllers with mobile devices.
+The only time the Stadia controller is required is when accessing Stadia via Chromecast on a TV.

 Google Stadia specs

 Google has confirmed the following specifications for Stadia:

 - CPU: Custom 2.7GHz hyper-threaded x86 CPU with AVX2 SIMD and 9.5MB L2+L3 cache